nghin/vacsf.org.dev/_posts/meditations/2016-03-21-Abusing-Grace.md

 ## A false assumption

 Do people really need to know God's grace before they can start taking advantage of it?
-If it is true that people do take advantage of God's grace, then the world may be better of without Christianity, because they would not have known God's grace and would not have been able to abuse it, or to find a license to sin.
+If it is true that people do take advantage of God's grace, then the world may be better of without Christianity, because then they would not have known God's grace to abuse it, or to find a license to sin.
 Of course we all know that people sinned way before they knew of the concept of God's grace.
 Consider how much man sinned before God sent the great flood, and it was long before Christ came to freely give salvation to those who believed.

 We've heard many testimonies and stories of changed lives, of those who led such lives controlled by sins and then changed for the better.
 If these testimonies are true, and if these positive stories of changed lives are reliable, then what is the rationale for such teaching?
 What necessitates the constant preaching against the abusing of God's grace which defies the very guarantee of God that <em>"He who began a good work in you will carry it on to completion until the day of Christ Jesus" (Philippians 1:6)</em>?